Chamomile Iced Tea

 • Pour cooled down tea into a cup with ice.

 • Unlike teas, which need to be steeped at a specific temperature for a set time, herbal tisanes like chamomile won’t get bitter if they’re left in hot water for a while.
-The flavor of the tea will deepen, as will its medicinal qualities.
+The flavor of the tea will deepen as it steeps.

 • You can also dissolve some honey or honey syrup into the tea as it steeps to make a honey chamomile iced tea.